Topic: Know God. Category: Know God

 Furthermore the Apostle Paul testifies that true life is to be finished with religious striving, to trust wholly in the Living God.
-Trust that who He is and what He has done has given us right standing and perfect relationship with God.
+To know God is to trust in Him.
+Know that who He is and what He has done has given us right standing and perfect relationship with Him.
 Such a relationship of intimacy and transformation is the surpassing worth of knowing Christ Jesus as Lord.
 One with Him we experience His resurrection power in being transformed in heart and mind of Christ Jesus our Lord.

 The Ultimate Prize – To Know God

 Therefore Paul is saying to know God is greater than any present suffering.
 To know that God became one of us so we could become one in Him, is the ultimate prize.
 Doing life together with Jesus, surrendered to Him, listening to Him, responding to Him, experiencing Him is living now.
 So as we live in a world totally opposite to God’s Kingdom, we are empowered to rejoice.

 Paul says in knowing Christ he might somehow attain to the resurrection of the dead.
 He was aware that everything of value to attain has been attained by Jesus.
 As a result becoming one with Him is to receive what Jesus attained in His death and resurrection.
 Jesus will return.
 Those in Him will receive their eternal resurrected glorified bodies.
 In addition evil will be totally eliminated.
 Consequently God’s entire salvation and restoration plan comes into its final fulfilment with a new heaven and a new earth.
 Come Lord Jesus, come.